-1 June – 15 September
+15 May – 15 September

-Just before entering the west part of Reyðarfjörður village, you will be greeted by an attractive pond which is also within the campground area.
-Showers, toilets, washing machine and electricity are all available, and only a short distance to the Olís petrol station, where those with camping vehicles can dispose of sewage.
+Just before entering the west part of Reyðarfjörður village, you will be greeted by an attractive pond which is also within the campsite area.
+Showers, toilets, a washing machine and electricity are all available, and it is only a short distance to Olís petrol station, where those with camping vehicles can dispose of sewage.
 During the summer season, tourist information is available at the Icelandic Wartime Museum, on Heiðarvegur street.
 Above the residential area, you will find the Wartime Museum in buildings on the left, which were left behind by the foreign occupation